-Nature of Renal Services
+Nature of renal services

-The work of a nephrologist includes the early detection and diagnosis of renal disease and the long-term management of its complications such as high blood pressure, anaemia and bone disease.
+1.16 The work of a nephrologist includes the early detection and diagnosis of renal disease and the long-term management of its complications such as high blood pressure, anaemia and bone disease.
 The nephrologist may share the management with the general practitioner or local hospital physician and relies on them to refer patients early for initial diagnosis and specific treatment.
-At any one time, perhaps only 5% of patients under care are in-patients in wards, the remainder being treated in their homes with 20% of these attending the renal unit regularly for haemodialysis.
-However, inpatient nephrology and the care of patients receiving centre-based dialysis are specialised, complex and require experienced medical advice to be available on a 24 hour basis.
+At any one time, perhaps only 5% of patients under care are in-patients in wards, the remainder being treated in their homes with 20% of these attending the renal centre regularly for haemodialysis.
+However, in-patient nephrology and the care of patients receiving centre-based dialysis are specialised, complex and require experienced medical advice to be available on a 24 hour basis.